The 74C923 key encoder chip is a remarkable IC.

 The tiny text adventure engine is intended for Z80 systems of the 70s like my reZet80 PIONEER.

+It also runs on systems of the 80s like my reZet80 SENTINEL.
 The game size of my first release of the Haunted House text adventure was 2236 bytes.
 For the second release I managed to squeeze out another 42 bytes but with 2194 bytes it's still too big for a 2 KiB ROM.

 The size excludes the keyboard and display handling that need to fit in the same ROM, so for Haunted House at least 3 KiB of ROM are needed.

 But depending on the descriptive text and the dictionary a text adventure that fits in 2 KiB is feasible.
+So what to expect from a 2 KiB text adventure?

 That's 26 capital letters, 4 punctuation symbols (" ", ".", "," and "'") and 2 special codes: ENTER (used as delimiter after 16 characters) and EOS (end of string).